-Encourage more housing types throughout the city and greater density along enhanced transit corridors and at Nodes (shown in Figure 38) by amending the Zoning Ordinance.
+Encourage more housing types throughout the city and greater density along enhanced transit corridors and at Nodes and Priority Neighborhoods (shown in Figure 4141) by amending the Zoning Ordinance.

-- a.
-Rezone corridors and Nodes consistent with the Future Land Use Plan (see Goal 1). - b.
-As part of the Zoning Ordinance update, revise the Affordable Dwelling Unit density bonus process to make it easier to accomplish. - c.
-Update Zoning Ordinance to allow for accessory dwelling units by-right with form-based requirements in all residential zones. - d.
+- Rezone corridors, Nodes, and Priority Neighborhoods consistent with the Future Land Use Plan (see Goal 1). - As part of the Zoning Ordinance update, revise the Affordable Dwelling Unit density bonus process to make it easier to accomplish. - Update Zoning Ordinance to allow for accessory dwelling units by-right with form-based requirements in all residential zones. - d.
 Adapt obsolete City-owned buildings into affordable and market rate housing (see Goal 2). - e.
 Allow the development of middle housing (2- to 4-unit buildings) by-right within a half mile of high-frequency transit stops. - f.
 Explore expanding the Maggie Walker Community Land Trust scope to create small multi-family buildings (2- to 4-units) where one unit is owned by a low-income household and the other unit(s) are rented to low-income households with Housing Choice Vouchers.

-FIGURE 38 // Existing Affordable Housing with Nodes and Enhanced Transit
+FIGURE 41 // Existing Affordable Housing with Nodes and Enhanced Transit